Category:

 What software do you use to write a contract?

-You can draft contracts using basic tools like Word or Google Docs, but redlining software with built-in drafting features saves time and reduces errors.
-Platforms like Aline let you write, edit, and redline contracts all in one place.
+You can draft contracts using basic tools like MS Word or Google Docs, but redlining software with built-in drafting features saves time and reduces errors.
+Go-to platforms like Aline let you write, edit, and redline contracts all in one place, all while prioritizing stronger compliance.

 How does redlining software help with contract negotiations?